• Skip to primary navigation

 Can You Drain a Hot Tub into the Pool?
 (And 3 Other Uses)

 Are you wondering if you can drain a hot tub into a pool?
-If you’re anything like me, you found the right hot tub for your backyard.
-Maybe you even found the perfect gazebo for your hot tub.
-After finding the right one, we started to wonder, was how to properly drain it.
+You finally found the right hot tub for your backyard.
+After getting it installed, we started to wonder how to properly drain it.
 And, of course, when you should drain it.

 Did you know that in some cases hot tub water needs to be drained and replaced every 40 days?